joetrops5/Joes-Readme.md/Develop/readme.md

   ## Usage

-  Generating a Readme.md file based on the users input to the questions asked inside the command line
+  generating a readme inside the commandline quickly for a usesr based on their input

   ## License